hannarosenfeld/drumMachine/README.md

 Checkout my Drum Machine [here](https://hannarosenfeld.github.io/drumMachine/)

-You can play it by either clicking the keys or using your keyboard.
+You can play it by either clicking the buttons or using your keyboard.

 ![preview](preview.png)